GetDKAN/dkan_starter/docs/getting_started/project-plan.md

 ## Project Plan Checklist

 You can use [this checklist](https://docs.google.com/spreadsheets/d/167rJVtwfg5S5kBdsbr34i27nDR3-u8Ligh4lypobips/edit#gid=0) as a tool for preparing your Project Plan.
+Make a copy for your own project.

 ## Contact GovDelivery